react-native-google-signin/google-signin/README.md

 #### `getTokens()`

 Resolves with an object containing `{ idToken: string, accessToken: string, }` or rejects with an error.
-Note that using `accessToken` is [discouraged](https://developers.google.com/identity/sign-in/android/migration-guide).
+Note that using `accessToken` for identity assertion on your backend server is [discouraged](https://developers.google.com/identity/sign-in/android/migration-guide).

 #### `signOut()`